 Scholars divide the state into three major cultural regions--New Orleans, South Louisiana, and North Louisiana, each of which contains groups whose cultures remain distinct from that of the larger region.
 Distinct food traditions have persisted in each, but those in New Orleans and South Louisiana are entwined.

 North Louisiana food traditions include a vast array of jellies, jams, and preserves; vegetable crops (especially corn, sweet potatoes, and greens); hogs; and some cattle.
 North Louisiana families are fond of a wide range of vegetables, but have a special affinity for beans and peas.
 Other than English (also known as green or sweet) peas and string or pole beans, which are generally eaten fresh, peas and beans may be picked fresh from the garden, frozen, canned or dried.
-Beans varieties include white (or navy), pinto, butter, lima, and white or speckled butter beans.
+Bean varieties include white (or navy), pinto, butter, lima, and white or speckled butter beans.
 Peas include various varieties of cream, lady, speckled, black-eyed, crowder, cowpeas, or purple-hull.
 Any of these may be "helped" with homemade relishes (such as green tomato and red tomato relish), tomato sauce, chow-chow, and cucumber or peach pickles.

 Corn in its many forms remains a staple, and corn bread continues to be important even though biscuits have become increasingly so in the last century.
 Corn bread may be baked plain or with cracklins to make cracklin bread, fried with flavorings for hushpuppies, or boiled to make hot water bread.
 Add eggs, and it becomes egg bread.
 Green corn is also boiled or roasted fresh, or creamed.
 Ripe corn can become hominy, and hominy can become grits.

-and appears smoked, barbequed, in sausages, cracklings, and vegetables, but many still savor wild game (venison, squirrel, raccoon, rabbit, and quail) and fish (both farm-raised catfish and gamefish such as crappie and bream).
+Pork remains the preferred meat and appears smoked, barbequed, in sausages, cracklings, and vegetables, but many still savor wild game (venison, squirrel, raccoon, rabbit, and quail) and fish (both farm-raised catfish and gamefish such as crappie and bream).
 Any fish or meat may be fried.
 Sunday dinners at noon, fish fries, and barbecues are common occasions.

 North Louisiana gatherings that feature food include ritual traditions reflecting their Protestant heritage.
 All-day singings and dinners on the grounds still take place after church services in many rural communities, frequently on the fifth Sunday in a month.
 Both black and white rural churches have gatherings such as Homecoming, bringing together extended families.
-Memorial Day, which commemorates all the deceased, not only military veterans, also provides an opportunity for extended families to visit graveyards, decorate graves with silk flowers, tell stories, and, of course, eat.
+Memorial Day, which commemorates all the deceased, not only military veterans, also provides an opportunity for extended families to visit graveyards, decorate graves with silk flowers, tell stories and, of course, eat.

-Maida Owens, Louisiana Division of the Arts Folklife Program
+Source: Maida Owens, Louisiana Division of the Arts Folklife Program